 Each type system has its own polymorphic type qualifier.
-If some method is qualifier-polymorphic over every type qualifier hierarchy, then it is tedious, and leads to an explosion in the number of type annotations, to place every @Poly qualifier on that method.
+If some method is qualifier-polymorphic over every type qualifier hierarchy, then you can use @PolyAll.
+This is better than trying to write every @Poly qualifier on that method.

 For example, a method that only performs == on array elements will work no matter what the array's element types are: